SCL 2025

 Choir - Workshop Pieces 2025:

 All choirs taking part in the Competition are asked to prepare their compulsory piece(s) for the first workshop.
-For the second workshop, the workshop lecturer may choose a piece from your additional program or another piece suitable for your respective category.
+For the second workshop, the workshop lecturer may choose a piece from your competition or additional concert program or another piece suitable for your respective category.

-For all choirs taking part in the Celebration: The workshop lecturer may choose a piece from your additional program or another piece suitable for your respective category.
+For all choirs taking part in the Celebration: The workshop lecturer may choose pieces from your program or other pieces suitable for your respective category.

 Orchestra - Workshop Pieces 2025:

 All orchestras taking part in the Competition are asked to prepare their respective compulsory piece for the first workshop.
 For the second workshop, please select one piece from the list of your respective category.
-You may also choose a piece from your additional program.
-This piece, however, needs to be confirmed by the Artistic Director first.
+You may also choose a piece from your competition or additional program.
+This piece, however, needs to be confirmed by the Artistic Director.

 Symphony Orchestra: